digbmc/reactor-jct/present-and-future.md

 ##### Germany
-All the NPPs are shut down (most recently by April 2023).
+All NPPs are shut down (most recently in April 2023).
 ##### Italy
 After 1986 rejected all plans.
 In 2007 Was thinking about a restoration attempt